 Reaction to the Transfusion:

-It’s important for Rh negative mothers to take an antibody test to detect potential Rh positive antibodies early in the pregnancy
+That is why it is important for Rh negative mothers to take an antibody test to detect positive antibodies in the very early stages of the pregnancy.

 Transfusion Reactions: